GSDMD: Clinical significance

-Pyroptosis, which can now be defined as gasdermin-mediated necrotic cell death, acts as an immune defence against infection.
+Pyroptosis, which can be defined as gasdermin-mediated necrotic cell death, acts as an immune defence against infection.
 Hence, failure to express or cleave GSDMD can block pyroptosis and disrupt the secretion of IL-1β, and eventually unable to ablate the replicative niche of intracellular bacteria.
 Mutation of GSDMD is associated with various genetic diseases and human cancers, including brain, breast, lung, urinary bladder, cervical, skin, oral cavity, pharynx, colon, liver, cecum, stomach, pancreatic, prostate, oesophageal, head and neck, hematologic, thyroid and uterine cancers.
 Recently, studies have revealed that downregulation of GSDMD promotes gastric cancer proliferation due to the failure to inactivate ERK 1/2, STAT3 and PI3K/AKT pathways, which are involved in cell survival and tumour progression.

 However, sepsis and lethal septic shock can result from overactivation of pyroptosis.

 Gasdermin D also plays a pivotal role in inflammation related MDS development and progression, gasdermin D knockout significantly extends the survival in MDS mouse model.
 The critical role of GSDMD in pore formation during pyroptosis provides a new avenue for future drug development for treating inflammatory caspase-associated auto-inflammatory conditions, sepsis and septic shock.